Barry MacKay (tennis): Directing tournaments

 In 1964, MacKay moved to California and worked for Jack Kramer on the Professional Tennis Tour.
 He remained with Kramer through 1966, when he moved to Sausalito, CA. In 1970, MacKay bought the controlling interest in the ATP Pacific Coast Championships in Berkeley, California, when he was ranked #9 in the U.S. He convinced banker Byron Leydecker to sponsor the tournament and it became the Redwood Bank Pacific Coast Open.
 In 1973, he started a company named BMK Sports, which operated his Major Tennis Event that became known as the SAP Open when he sold in 1995.
 Barry played his last tournament in Palm Beach, Florida in 1973.
 He was the first known as Mr. Wild Card for adding Jimmy Connors, John McEnroe, and Bjorn Borg, and others to his tournament draw even though they did not qualify.
 He was influential in Bay Area tennis circles and contributed his time and money.

-Barry's closest friends were his agent, Donald Dell, tennis historian, Bud Collins, Stanford Tennis Coach, Dick Gould, sportswriter, Joel Drucker, college Hall of Famer, Mike Franks, and player/broadcaster, Brad Gilbert.
+Barry's closest friends were his agent, Donald Dell, tennis historian, Bud Collins, Stanford Tennis Coach, Dick Gould, College Hall of Famer, Mike Franks, and player/broadcaster, Brad Gilbert.

 Broadcasting career

-Starting in the 1970s, MacKay became a Tennis Broadcaster.
-In 2001, he helped launch Tennis Channel as a Broadcaster.
+Starting in the 1970s, MacKay became a tennis broadcaster.
+In 2001, he helped launch Tennis Channel as a broadcaster.
 Over his 30-year broadcasting career, MacKay teamed with Arthur Ashe, Bud Collins, Donald Dell, Billie Jean King, Martina Navratilova, Jimmy Connors, Chris Evert, John McEnroe, Pam Shriver, Tracy Austin, Justin Gimelstob, and Leif Shiras.
 He was the on-air voice for American broadcasts of the U.S. Open, Wimbledon, French Open, Australian Open, and many ATP and WTA tournaments.
 He also provided color commentary, play-by-play, and lead analysis for The Tennis Channel, DirecTV, and Versus.
 He spent 30 years with HBO broadcasting Wimbledon, and the US Open on USA Network.
 He provided color commentary on Fox Sports Network, and served as the play-by-play announcer for the NBC Sports coverage of tennis at the 2008 Summer Olympics in China.

 Death

-Mackay died in San Francisco on June 15, 2012 after a long illness.
+Mackay died in San Francisco, California on June 15, 2012, aged 76, after a long illness.
 He is survived by his wife, Michele, and daughter, Kelly.